 The Castle is owned by the National Trust of Scotland and holds a collection of artefacts that would delight any keen historian.

 You can venture into the Castle and enjoy the enhanced visitor experience with mood lighting, visual exhibits, and a Victorian arcade!
 History buffs will enjoy browsing through the history of the Castle’s period furniture, silverware, and paintings.

 This quintessential Castle makes for a great day with the family while you’re on the Isle of Arran.
 You will get sucked into its detailed past in no time.

 A visit to the Island Cheese Company on the Isle of Arran will awaken your inner turophile and make you want to taste all of the Company’s finest cheddars and relishes.

-This shop is situated on a former dairy farm and creates almost 1500 cheeses every day with a diligent hand-made process that creates only the most high-quality cheese.
+This shop is situated on a former dairy farm and creates almost 1500 cheeses daily with a diligent hand-made process that creates only the most high-quality cheese.

-Enjoy an afternoon on the east coast on the Isle of Arran when you visit the sublime Brodick Bay, a serene bay with stunning views of Goatfell, gently rolling waves, and the sounds of nature all around you.
+Enjoy an afternoon on the east coast on the Isle of Arran when you visit the sublime Brodick Bay, a serene bay with stunning views of Goatfell, gently rolling waves, and sounds of nature.

 Come to Brodick Bay to spend some time watching the sun across the sky as you soak in its rays and experience peace away from the bustling towns of Scotland.

 This beautiful bay is flanked by Brodick Castle at its north end and the pretty village of Brodick on its south end, making it the perfect picnic spot on your journey between attractions.